ltearno/my-own-cluster/README.md

 - C/C++ (wasicc)
 - others ? lua, javascipt, assembly script...
 - define guest/host api over wasi/libc
-- allow the function to call another function
 - provide persistent key-value storage
 - allow function to read/write in key-value storage
-- provide way to publish files with persistence
 - allow for easy backup and disaster recovery, by default start on previous state
 - implement cron like scheduling api
 - think about distributing, replicating and scaling